nehcgnak/CrackingMachineLearningInterview/README.md

          a few eigenvectors
 ![](https://kindsonthegenius.com/blog/wp-content/uploads/2018/11/Principal-2BComponents-2BAnalysis-2BTutorial.jpg)

-#### What is Maximum Likelihood estimation?
+#### What is maximum likelihood estimation?
         Maximum likelihood estimation is a method that determines values for the parameters of a model.
         The parameter values are found such that they maximise the likelihood that the process described by the model produced the data that were actually observed.

 #### What is Naive Bayes?
 How does it works?
-        A method of estimating the parameters of a probability distribution by maximizing a likelihood function, so that under the assumed statistical model the observed data is most probable
+        A method of estimating the parameters of a probability distribution by maximizing a likelihood function, so that under the assumed statistical model the observed data is most probable.
 ![](https://wikimedia.org/api/rest_v1/media/math/render/svg/52bd0ca5938da89d7f9bf388dc7edcbd546c118e)

 ![](https://wikimedia.org/api/rest_v1/media/math/render/svg/d0d9f596ba491384422716b01dbe74472060d0d7)